seangildea/SDSRemoteDisplay/README.md

 # What It Does

-When connected by a USB cable to the scanner it will display the on screen data in two possible formats depending on the screen orientation of the phone/tablet.
+When connected to a scanner by either direct USB or by Wifi to a network connected scanner it will display the on screen data in two possible formats depending on the screen orientation of the phone/tablet.

 Vertical display example: